tkapa/wybmv/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 Go to `app/page.tsx`
-Update text inside any `{{}}` The page auto-updates as you edit the file.
+Update text inside any `{{}}` The page auto-updates as you edit the file
 Host your site using Vercel, or just run the website locally and show it to them!

 ## Deploy on Vercel